Threat management in the digital business age

 Threat management comes with a number of challenges

 Although managing vulnerabilities is critical, organizations struggle to establish an effective threat management practice.
 Exploiting weaknesses in operating systems, networks, applications and other IT assets is often the first step in compromising a target.
-Forrester advocates getting a good understanding of asset criticality, vulnerability severity and network exposure to help prioritize remediation efforts.
-(The Forrester Wave™: Vulnerability Risk Management, Q4 2019).
+Forrester advocates getting a good understanding of "the relative business impact of a compromised asset, the threat likelihood of an asset being exploited, and the strength and effectiveness of compensating controls protecting the asset".
+(The Forrester Wave™: Vulnerability Risk Management, Q3 2023).
 Despite the focus on vulnerabilities, it is hard for enterprises to address and mitigate them.
 Some of the main challenges involved in threat management are:

 Keeping up with the growing number of vulnerabilities

 Vulnerabilities come in different flavors targeting software, network controls, applications, Web applications, browsers, endpoints and more.
 Every day, new vulnerabilities are added to the IT ecosystem and enterprises are struggling to keep up-to-date with these new threats.
 Over hundreds of new threats are added per week.
-According to Verizon’s 2020 Data Breach Investigations Report, it is worth it to keep adding patch after patch as "attackers will try easy-to-exploit vulnerabilities if they encounter them while driving around the Internet."
+According to Verizon’s 2024 Data Breach Investigations Report, it is worth it to keep adding patch after patch: "if it goes into the KEV [CISA Known Exploited Vulnerabilities catalog], go fix it ASAP."
 As the saying goes: Opportunity makes a thief.
 Further, attackers are sharing information, automating certain weaponized vulnerabilities and spreading them across the Internet.
 The burgeoning rate of vulnerabilities is thus a major obstacle to enterprises implementing effective threat management solutions.

 Lack of proper prioritization